 All taxpayers are required to have a tax file number (TFN).
 Apart from serving as a means of identifying individual taxpayers, the number also helps the ATO collect tax that may otherwise escape the tax net.

-If you are an employee, you are required to provide your employer with your TFN and, subject to some exceptions, you may choose to quote the TFN to investment bodies, such as banks, A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. unions, building societies and companies issuing dividends.
+If you are an employee, you are required to provide your employer with your TFN and, subject to some exceptions, you may choose to quote the TFN to investment bodies, such as banks, credit unions, building societies and companies issuing dividends.
 Unless an exemption applies, if you do not quote your TFN, tax will be deducted from interest and dividend payments at the highest marginal tax rate plus the Medicare levy under the PAYG system.
 The amount of tax deducted will reduce the amount of tax payable on your taxable income but will not be refunded until an income tax return for the year is lodged.

 Trustees of closely held trusts must lodge a ‘TFN report’ by the end of the month following the quarter in which any new TFNs are notified to the trustees.
 For year-end distributions, TFN reports must be lodged by 31 July.
-Failure to report this information to the Tax Commissioner is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). and may result in a fine of up to $1050 for a small entity; the penalty can be multiplied by up to 500, depending on the size of the entity and the overdue period.
+Failure to report this information to the Tax Commissioner is an offence and may result in a fine of up to $1050 for a small entity; the penalty can be multiplied by up to 500, depending on the size of the entity and the overdue period.

-If a (1) Someone whose money or property is being looked after for them by someone else (called a trustee).
-(2) A person who is left something in a will, also sometimes called a legatee.
-See also trust. has not notified the trustee of their TFN either verbally or in writing before a ‘payment’ is made to them, including both a distribution of income of the A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. or present entitlement, the trustee must withhold tax on that payment at the top marginal tax rate plus the Medicare levy and temporary budget levy (if applicable).
+If a beneficiary has not notified the trustee of their TFN either verbally or in writing before a ‘payment’ is made to them, including both a distribution of income of the trust or present entitlement, the trustee must withhold tax on that payment at the top marginal tax rate plus the Medicare levy and temporary budget levy (if applicable).
 The trustee will need to apply for PAYG withholding, and lodge an ‘Annual TFN withholding report’ by 30 September.
 Withheld amounts must be paid to the ATO by 28 October.
 The beneficiary can then claim a credit in their income tax return for any amounts withheld.